Rheumatoid Arthritis In Dogs -

 Dog Arthritis Treatment Options

 Steroids and NSAIDS (or nonsteroidal anti-inflammatory drugs) are commonly prescribed for rheumatoid arthritis in dogs.
-For example, aspirin is a NSAID that is often administered while under the control of a vet.
+For example, aspirin is a NSAID that is often administered while under the control of a veterinarian.

 Medication can help subside the pain that your dog is experiencing.
 However, while these treatments might be helpful in the short run, stomach ulcers and liver and kidney problems can result after time from persistent use of pain medications.